 “There are few things I remember more vividly than playing dress-up in grandma’s closet,” remarked Glynias.
 “And in high school I spent hours in the attic with my parent’s old clothes—ties, dresses, a leather duster from the 70s.
 Dressing was an opportunity to express and to play.
 I remember my grandmother telling us over and over that how we look when we leave the house is how the world will see us and treat us.
-And I wanted to use how I dressed to launch me to where I wanted to be.”
+The lesson was how I dressed could launch me to where I wanted to be.”

 Where she wanted to be was New York City, the garment district in the center of Manhattan to be exact.

 An opportunity with GAP moved her there and Glynias spent the next 12 years advancing from Manager, to National Sales & Marketing Director, and eventually designer and Private Label Director with brands Roni Rabl & Bombshell Accessories.
 She traveled to Europe for fashion shows and across the USA to work with buyers and retailers as varied as Nordstrom and Neiman Marcus to Fred Segal and Hot Topic.